rancher/rancher-docs/docs/reference-guides/rancher-security/hardening-guides/rke1-hardening-guide.md

 **Rationale**

-Those controls are defined to evaluate certain PodSecurityPolicy resources in the benchmark, but the PodSecurityPolicy API is removed starting at Kubernetes v1.25, therefore those controls fail in the scan.
+Those controls are defined to evaluate certain PodSecurityPolicy resources in the benchmark, but the PodSecurityPolicy API is removed starting in Kubernetes v1.25, therefore those controls fail in the scan.

 **Remediation**

-Pod Security Admission is configured by setting the Pod Security Admission Configuration Template(PSACT) `rancher-restricted` in the cluster to enforce the restriction on applicable namespaces.
+Pod Security Admission is configured by setting the Pod Security Admission Configuration Template (PSACT) `rancher-restricted` in the cluster to enforce the restriction on applicable namespaces.
-Due to the lack of utilizing PSA in the current version of the benchmark, the above controls will not be addressed until an updated version of benchmark is available.
+Due to the lack of utilizing PSA in the current version of the benchmark, the above controls will not be addressed until an updated version of the benchmark is available.

 #### CIS v1.23 - Control  5.3.2 - Ensure that all Namespaces have Network Policies defined (Automated)